After Graduation FAQ

 Do graduates have a chance to obtain an advanced degree?

 A few graduates will receive scholarships to attend military or civilian graduate schools immediately after graduation.
-Additionally, many graduates are funded for postgraduate programs if they meet two important criteria: they must perform well as officers and the Air Force must need people from the degree program they wish to pursue.
+Additionally, many graduates are funded for postgraduate programs if they meet two important criteria: they must perform well as officers and the Air Force or Space Force must need people from the degree program they wish to pursue.
 These graduates are generally eligible for attendance after three years on active duty.
 In addition, many Academy graduates attend one or more of the armed forces Developmental Education courses during their careers.
 For more information on postgraduate education and scholarship opportunities, please visit the Academic Success Center page at USAFA.EDU.

 Can graduates enter medical school?

 The U.S. Air Force Academy may send up to 10 percent of each graduating class directly to medical school upon graduation.
 Additionally, up to one-half percent of each graduating class may be selected to attend dental school, with another one-half percent being selected to attend nursing school.
 This, in effect, brings the total percentage that might be selected to attend health professions postgraduate education to 11 percent.
 These graduates complete their training through the Armed Forces Health Professions Scholarship Programs or the Uniformed Services University of the Health Sciences.
 These same two programs are available to all active-duty officers.
-Selection for these programs is on a competitive basis, and the number of students will be based on the needs of the Air Force.
+Selection for these programs is on a competitive basis, and the number of students will be based on the needs of the Air Force and Space Force.

 Can graduates enter law school?